 Does a lobbyist have to be registered?Since 1995, the Lobbying Disclosure Act (LDA) has required individuals who are paid for lobbying at the federal level to register with the Secretary of the Senate and the Clerk of the House.
 Lobbying firms, self-employed lobbyists and organizations employing lobbyists must file regular reports of lobbying activity.

-How many lobbyists are there in Washington DC?As of November 2009, there are approximately 40,000 registered lobbyists at the state and federal levels, nearly 15,000 of which are federal lobbyists.
+How many lobbyists are there in Washington DC?As of 2014, there are approximately 10,000 registered lobbyists at the state and federal levels.
 Many of the major lobbying firms and advocacy groups are located on K Street in Downtown Washington DC.

 What restrictions are there on gifts by lobbyists to members of Congress?The general gift rule provision states that a Member of Congress or their staff may not accept a gift from a registered lobbyist or any organization that employs lobbyists.
 The term “gift” covers any gratuity, favor, discount, entertainment, hospitality, loan, or other item having monetary value.

 Where does the term “lobbyist” come from?President Ulysses S. Grant coined the term lobbyist in the early 1800s.
 Grant had a fondness for the Willard Hotel lobby in Washington DC and people would approach him there to discuss individual causes.